Need Laboratory Equipment for your reasearch?

 Tracking of mouse cell lineage (Lo., Coulling., & Kirby., 1987)

 The analysis of cell lineage has provided detailed insights into the underlying mechanisms of pattern formation, determination, and differentiation of cells in developmental systems.
 The feasibility of DNA microinjection for mouse embryos lineage studies was determined.
 For this, tissues from three transgenic mice mosaic with an exogenously introduced mouse β-major globin gene were analyzed using the Southern-blotting and in situ hybridization.
 The results presented early segregation of cells in the somatic and germ cell lineages.
-The in-situ hybridization data suggested that cells of the transformed lineages are finely dispersed which indicate an extensive cell-cell mixing during mouse development.
+The in-situ hybridization data suggested that cells of the transformed lineages are finely dispersed which indicates an extensive cell-cell mixing during mouse development.
 Whereas the kidney cells had a patchy distribution, the transformed cells in the villi were aggregated, and the positive and negative seminiferous tubules were segregated in the testis.
 The study suggested a clonal basis for the organ development stages for kidney, intestine, and testis.
 The Southern blotting and in-situ hybridization allowed the direct quantification and localization of lineage descendants derived from the founder cells (marked or transformed).

 Analysis of Epstein-Barr viral genomes in lymphoid malignancy (Ohshima. et al., 1990)